Towards Out-Of-Distribution Generalization: A Survey: Unsupervised Representation Learning

-Move a step on, DEAR\cite{shen2020disentangled} incorporates nonlinear SCM with a bidirectional generative model and assumes the known causal graph structure and extra supervised information of latent factors.
-The objective function is given as: \begin{small}
+Moving a step on, DEAR~\cite{shen2020disentangled} incorporates nonlinear SCM with a bidirectional generative model and assumes the known causal graph structure and extra supervised information of latent factors.
+The objective function is given as: